-These stories will bring encouragement to moms who are also engineers – there are days when it’s so hard to balance career and family.
-These stories prove you are not alone in your struggles – we are in this together and all doing the best we can.
+These stories bring encouragement to moms who are engineers – there are days when it’s so hard to balance career and family.
+These stories show we are not alone in our struggles – we are all in this together, doing the best we can, and we are enough.

 The interviews are also meant to inspire the next generation of girls to want to be engineers.
 Engineering is a rewarding and lucrative career path for women with lots of unique opportunities as described in the interviews below.

 FD: Owning my software company.
 Nothing can replace the confidence and pride I have gained from being the responsible party in charge.
 It’s always nice to have someone above you to make the final call on a decision.
 However my work standard, my diligence, my creativity, and my overall effort are so much higher when the final decision for everything we do rests with me.

 Read the full interview here Florence

 APC: Yes, I do have a family.
 It is very hard to balance everything, but somehow it seems to be working out.
 I workout early in the morning, then get things ready for the day and my husband usually takes the kids to school/day care, I go to work until 4:30pm, pick-up the kids, and make dinner.
 If they have activities my husband usually takes them while I clean the house.
 I usually take a few hours on the weekends to cook for the week and sometimes hire a person to come and clean the house.
 My mom is now living with me (for the last few months) and she does most of the house work which is amazing!!!
 In summary, having a family and a career is hard work, is actually the hardest thing I have ever done, but is worth it.
 Wouldn’t change a bit of it.

 PD: Engineering is one of the best degrees for a woman.
 Times are changing and encouraging and supportive of women.
 I have never regretted my decision and am so grateful for the independence and freedom it has provided for me.